-Adobe Ireland sells Adobe packaged software, software licenses and services.
-Adobe Ireland does not have manufacturing operations.
-Adobe Ireland evaluates its supply chain to identify any partners and suppliers that might pose risks for illegal or unethical behavior such as engaging in human trafficking, slavery, forced labour or other human rights violations.
+Adobe Australia sells Adobe packaged software, software licenses and services within Australia.
+Adobe Australia does not have manufacturing operations and does not directly contract with factories or labour houses.
+Adobe Australia evaluates its supply chain to identify any partners and suppliers that might pose risks for illegal or unethical behavior such as engaging in human trafficking, slavery, forced labour or other human rights violations.

-The limited physical production and distribution activities of certain Digital Media and Digital Advertising, Learning and Publishing products sold by Adobe Ireland are produced by a supplier in Singapore, with inventory locations in Singapore, Germany and the United States ("U.S.").
-This supplier in Singapore produces product DVDs for certain Digital Advertising, Learning and Publishing products and also produces packaging for both the Digital Media and Digital Advertising, Learning and Publishing products requiring physical production.
-This supplier in Singapore in turn has one subcontractor in Japan that produces product DVDs for some of our Digital Media products but does not hold any inventory.
+The limited physical production and distribution activities of certain Digital Media and Digital Advertising, Learning and Publishing products sold by Adobe Australia are managed by Adobe Systems Software Ireland Limited ("Adobe Ireland"), which has one of their suppliers located in Singapore, with inventory locations in Singapore, Germany and the U.S. This supplier in Singapore produces product DVDs for certain Digital Advertising, Learning and Publishing products and also produces packaging for both the Digital Media and Digital Advertising, Learning and Publishing products requiring physical production.
+Adobe Ireland's supplier in Singapore in turn has one subcontractor in Japan that produces product DVDs for some of our Digital Media products but does not hold any inventory.